Scott Graham (for Frantic Assembly), Karl Hyde and Simon Stephens

 ★ ★ ★ ★

-Fatherland is a vivid, urgent and deeply personal portrait of 21st-century England at the crossroads of past, present and future.
-Created by Frantic Assembly’s Scott Graham, Karl Hyde from Underworld and playwright Simon Stephens (Punk Rock, The Curious Incident of the Dog in the Night-Time), this daring collage of words, music and movement is animated by a 13-strong cast and a multitude of voices.
+Created by Frantic Assembly’s Scott Graham, Karl Hyde from Underworld and playwright Simon Stephens (Punk Rock, The Curious Incident of the Dog in the Night-Time), this daring collage of words, music and movement was a vivid, urgent and deeply personal portrait of 21st-century England at the crossroads of past, present and future.